 At the centre of French Canada, the splendid city of Montreal is a place filled with things to do.
 From excellent street food to museums and stores, the state capital of Quebec is an ideal place for any tourist.
+It also features a wonderful array of boutique hotels and Airbnb vacation rentals.
 For a specific type of tour, namely a bachelor party, it’s absolutely ideal - because whether you want the traditional eating and drinking holiday with riotous good fun, or a more sedate break to see the groom-to-be off into married life with cherished memories, Montreal has it all.
 Below, we have a list of the perfect ideas for bachelor parties in Montreal, Canada.
 Take a look at the options and we’re sure you’ll agree it’s a city with a lot to offer for any bachelor party.

 1. Enjoy dinner with friends at Le Pois Penché

 Editor's Note: Photo taken from the establishment's official social account

 Any revelry in the most famous city of French Canada should pay some tribute to the French side of things - and what better way to achieve that than eat in Montreal’s most famous French brasserie - Le Pois Penché.
 The name translates as “The Crooked Pea”, the menu is packed with delicious French cuisine such as the Eggs Basquaise.
 Make sure you leave room for dessert - their selection of patisserie specialities is more than worth waiting for.